buddies-kwa-kim/buddies-workspace/README.md

 ## Step 1 - Store the files you received in a github repo

-1.The first step is to create a new repository on your own github and put these files in it.
+1. The first step is to create a new repository on your own github and put these files in it.
-2. You will likely make a few changes to customise the configuration for your own preferences.
-Edit `brew.sh` to update the list of packages to install
-3. Create a seperate repos for dotfiles, Homeshick will need a it to store and manage your dotfiles.
-4. Add the files to a repo on your github so they're ready for your next new computer!

 ## Preparation steps on a brand new Mac

-1. Open Safari and download chrome
+1. Open Safari and download Chrome
-2. Set that up manually because i need to get my ssh certs and the setup scripts from the web
 3. On newer versions of MacOS you have to give your terminal application "Full Disk Access" in the privacy section of system preferences before starting.
 6. In GitHub, create a Personal Access Token with full repo access
+7. Clone this repository locally in `~/utils`

 ## Preparation steps on a brand new Windows WSL2 machine